Jim Jordan and five other Republicans to join Jan 6 Committee, reports say

 Republicans name Jim Jordan among GOP members for Capitol riot committee, reports say

+Three of those chosen voted to object to Joe Biden’s victory on the day of the insurrection

-House Minority Leader Kevin McCarthy has reportedly selected Reps Jim Banks of Indiana, Jim Jordan of Ohio, Rodney Davis of Illinois, Kelly Armstrong of North Dakota and Troy Nehls of Texas for the select committee to investigate the January 6 riot at the Capitol, Politico reports.
+House Minority Leader Kevin McCarthyhas reportedly selected congressmen Jim Banks of Indiana, Jim Jordan of Ohio, Rodney Davis of Illinois, Kelly Armstrong of North Dakota and Troy Nehls of Texas as the Republican members for the select committee to investigate the January 6 riot at the Capitol, Politico reports.

+Of the members, Mr Jordan, Mr Banks and Mr Nehls all voted to object to the election results in January.
+The riot was started in response to former President Donald Trump’s false claims that the election was stolen.

+Mr Jordan is one of the hardline conservatives who helped start the then-insurgent House Freedom Caucus, the ranking Republican on the House Judiciary Committee and a vocal defender of the former president.

 Join our new commenting forum